Skip to main content

 The programme aims to address the social and financial barriers to help-seeking and reporting for survivors of violence, including SEAH.

-Over 20 months, the programme supported 1004 survivors of gender-based violence, and SEAH, to reach out for help and has demonstrated that community-based WROs are an effective entry point into referral pathways and reporting mechanisms which may otherwise be confusing and inaccessible for many women and girls.
-Where the programme has supported survivors of SEAH, the S2S team and WROs have worked collaboratively with the aid actors concerned and in compliance with the organisations’ own policies.
+Over 20 months, the programme supported 1,073 survivors of gender-based violence, and SEAH, to reach out for help and has demonstrated that community-based WROs are an effective entry point into referral pathways and reporting mechanisms which may otherwise be confusing and inaccessible for many women and girls.
+Where the programme has supported survivors of SEAH, the S2S team and WROs have worked collaboratively with the aid actors concerned and in compliance with the organisations’ own policies and global best practice.

-As our sector continues to learn about preventing and responding to SEAH, the S2S programme has evidenced the integral role Women’s Rights Organisations (WROs) can and should play in providing an independent mechanism for reporting and support to survivors of all forms of violence.
+As the aid and development sector continues to learn about preventing and responding to SEAH, the S2S programme has evidenced the integral role community-based Women’s Rights Organisations (WROs) can and should play in providing an independent mechanism for reporting for survivors of all forms of violence, and the importance of equitable partnerships with technically specialist organisations who can level the power imbalances between survivors and institutions.

 Collaboration and Impact

 The programme works closely with the Ministry of Gender, Community Development and Social Welfare (MoG), particularly the Gender Affairs department.
-The MoG and S2S team are co-hosting a learning event, and have worked collaboratively on ODA sector engagement.
+The MoG and S2S team co-hosted a learning event, and have worked collaboratively on to engage the wider aid and development sector in Malawi.

-The programme also provides technical assistance to the PSEAH network in Malawi, which coordinates all Official Development Assistance (ODA) partners in relation to Protection against SEAH.
+The programme also provides technical assistance to the PSEAH network in Malawi, which coordinates all aid and development partners in relation to Protection against SEAH.

 "S2S has enabled me to escalate the SEAH case within my organisation and to exemplify to my Directors what is required to provide appropriate survivor/victim-centred approach to redress.
 We are committed to ensuring that the survivor receives an apology."